oemden/git-remote-forge/README.md

 You can specify a different branch to checkout using the `-B` option:

-`grf -d project_name -B production  # Creates all branches, checks out to production`
+`gitremote -d project_name -B production  # Creates all branches, checks out to production`

 - Default working branch is `develop` unless specified via `-B`